RadoslavSheytanov/Radoslavsheytanov/README.md

 ## 🔨 Projects

 - 🌐 [My Portfolio Site](https://github.com/RadoslavSheytanov/my-portfolio)
-- 🐍 [Excel Automation](https://github.com/RadoslavSheytanov/bonus-automation) - Tool upping my productivity in Business Operations Analysis.
+- 🐍 [Excel Automation](https://github.com/RadoslavSheytanov/bonus-automation) - Data Automation Application which I created and used in order to be more productive as a Business Operations Analyst.
-- 📈 [Inbox Excel Parser](https://github.com/RadoslavSheytanov/inbox-extraction-work) - Making me efficient in Business Operations Analysis.
+- 📈 [Inbox Excel Parser](https://github.com/RadoslavSheytanov/inbox-extraction-work) - Another Automation Tool which I developed and used in my previous job as a Business Operations Analyst.

 ---